Adult Swim (UK & Ireland): History

 Many of Adult Swim's original programmes have been aired in the UK on channels aimed at older audiences, having either been sold individually or as part of designated AS program blocks.

 In the past, such blocks have aired on Bravo, TCM 2, FX (later Fox), and Comedy Central.

+In June 2010, Turner Broadcasting had announced that they signed a deal with Adult Swim to debut on FX UK, and the block debuted at 10pm on 5 June 2010.

 In January 2012, Adult Swim began a one-hour weekly broadcast on Turner's TCM 2 channel, marking the first time that Adult Swim has aired on one of Turner's own channels in the UK and Ireland.
 The programming block ended in August 2013, due to the closure of TCM 2.

 Adult Swim returned to UK and Irish television with a new block on Fox starting 10 September 2015 at 23:00.
 In late 2016, the Fox block began airing on Thursday nights between midnight and 01:00.
 During late 2016 this ran concurrently with a Friday-night block on truTV, then owned by Turner, making several series available to Freeview users.
 The TRUTV block stopped at the end of 2016, Turner selling the channel to Sony Pictures Television in early 2017.
 The AS programming block ceased on Fox on 1 September 2017.
 Following the demise of the Fox and truTV blocks, Rick and Morty was sold to Comedy Central UK, which premiered the show's third season in the UK, and Netflix.